Wbahr/billyfrontend/README.md

 # Airline Frontend
 ### Master - Local Development Branch
-### Prod - Website Ready Code for our prod and preprod sites (will not run on localhost)
+### QA - Solidified code that needs to be tested by qa teams before deployment to Prod (need to connect for automatic deploys)
+### Prod - Production-ready codethat has been tested by the dev and qa teams (need to connect for automatic deploys)

 This project uses:
 - Styled Components for all css styling.
 Check out https://www.styled-components.com/ for more info.
-- ReactStrap (ONLY for tabular view - Do not use for anything else) https://reactstrap.github.io/ for more info.
 - ESlint for code styling, finding bugs and linting.
 Run `npm run lint`

+Airline Tools uses:
+- Material UI for UI components. https://material-ui.com/